Table of Contents

-Until you’ve been there, done it, and got the industry T-shirt you just don’t have anything credible to sell, in the eyes of the executives and agents.
+Until you’ve been there, done it, and got the industry T-shirt you just don’t have anything credible to sell, in the eyes of the executives, managers, producers and agents.

-Our 1-day “Effective Script Reading for Film & TV Course” has been running for 4 years now in central London, and has rapidly accelerated the progress of many readers.
+Our 1-day “Effective Script Reading for Film & TV Course” has been running for many years, and has rapidly accelerated the progress of many readers.

 The course is the first to focus heavily on the skills required to locate and gain script reading jobs – jobs which are never publicly advertised and require a specific range of skills and a certain well of resourcefulness to acquire.

-Containing both a pre and post course homework assignment, our course can’t turn you into a great script reader overnight, but it can save you a lot of time, wasted man-hours and mistakenly blown opportunities in the process.
+Containing both a pre and post course homework assignment (practicing script coverage), our course can’t turn you into a great script reader overnight, but it can save you a lot of time, wasted man-hours and mistakenly blown opportunities in the process.

 Just click here to read further information about the course, or to book your place.